-Situated near the cult site of Delphi and overlooking the Corinthian Gulf from the southern slopes of Mount Parnassus, the site of Kastrouli-Desfina sits at the border of the provinces of Boeotia and Phokis.
+Situated near the cult site of Delphi and overlooking the Corinthian Gulf south of Mount Parnassus, the site of Desfina-Kastrouli sits at the border of the regions of Boeotia and Phokis.
 We are told by Homer (Il.
 2.494-759) that the cities in these regions sent ships to fight with the Achaeans at Troy, hinting at a thriving Bronze Age community here.
 Preliminary work carried out in 2016 and 2017 – which included survey and mapping, along with targeted excavations – has begun to reveal a site fortified with Cyclopean masonry typical of the Late Helladic III period in the region, with the promise of large structures within.
-Nearby rock-cut chamber tombs with multiple burials – some containing perfume jars and gold foil ornaments – were in use from the Late Helladic IIIA2 to Late Helladic IIIC Early, ca. 1350-1150 B.C.E.
+Nearby rock-cut chamber tombs with multiple burials – some containing perfume jars, gold foil ornaments, and bronze – were in use from the Late Helladic IIIA2 to Late Helladic IIIC Early, ca. 1350-1150 B.C.E.
 (Liritzis et al. 2016, Sideris et al. 2017, Chovalopoulou et al. 2017, Levy et al. 2018).

-In collaboration with PI Ioannis Liritzis at the University of the Aegean, Co-PIs Dr. Andrew Koh (Brandeis/MIT) and Dr. Kate Birney (Wesleyan) are beginning excavations of this exciting new Late Mycenaean settlement at Desfina-Kastrouli within the larger context of the Southern Phokis Regional Project (co-directed by Liritzis and Koh).
+In collaboration with Dr. Ioannis Liritzis (University of the Aegean), Dr. Andrew Koh (MIT) and Dr. Kate Birney (Wesleyan) are conducting new excavations of this exciting new Late Mycenaean settlement at Desfina-Kastrouli within the larger context of the Southern Phokis Regional Project (co-directed by Liritzis and Koh).
 Our professional excavation team includes experts in field archaeology, ceramics, GIS survey and mapping, digital modeling and aerial photogrammetry, and the archaeological sciences.
 In 2018, through the archaeological field school program, we are welcoming a small group of students to come and work alongside us.
 The field school program will offer training in traditional excavation and analytical techniques, while also offering exposure and hands-on experience with the tools of the archaeological sciences (e.g. Laboratory of Environmental Archaeology, OpenARCHEM) and research technology & innovation (e.g. Digital Scholarship Lab).

 Come and explore with us!